Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Methods

-where it is assumed that the covariance is normalised, and we have removed the layer superscripts for readability.
+where it is assumed that the covariance is normalised and we have removed the layer superscripts for readability.

-It is assumed that a deeper layer cannot be learned until its presynaptic layer has converged to a stable weight structure, and hence layers are learned sequentially.
-This accords with the approach employed by \citep{Lin86a}, and does not impact the final weight structure across the network.
+It is assumed that a deeper layer is not learned until after its presynaptic layer has converged to a stable weight structure, and hence layers are learned sequentially.
+This accords with the approach employed by \citep{Lin86a} and does not impact the final weight structure across the network.
 Consequently, synapses connecting layers $\layer{A}$ and $\layer{B}$ evolve to a stable structure before learning begins for synapses connecting layers $\layer{B}$ and $\layer{C}$.

-\citet{Lin86a} demonstrated that individual synapses are unstable and, for excitatory synapses, all or all-but-one necessarily reach the upper bound, $\LwgtMax$.
-However, under an assumption of weak covariance of the inputs \citep{MacMil90} the mean weight of synapses input to a postsynaptic neuron is not necessarily unstable, but rather controlled by the homeostatic constants.
-For excitatory connections the mean weight of a postsynaptic neuron's synapses will converge to
+\citet{Lin86a} demonstrated that individual synapses are unstable and, for excitatory synapses, all or all-but-one necessarily reach the upper bound, $\LwgtMax{}{}$.
+However, under an assumption of weak covariance of the inputs \citep{MacMil90}, the mean weight of synapses input to a postsynaptic neuron is not necessarily unstable but rather controlled by homeostatic mecehanisms.
+For excitatory connections, the mean weight of a postsynaptic neuron's synapses will converge to

 where the conditions on $\kone{}{}$ and $\ktwo{}{}$ are required to ensure that the mean synaptic weight does not diverge to the bounds.
-For all synapses to grow until they reach the upper bound requires that $\kone{}{} + \ktwo{}{} > 0$.
-In this case the system is unstable so that the mean synaptic weight grows until all individual synapses, or all-but-one, have reached the upper bound \citep{Lin86a}.
+For all synapses to grow until they reach the upper bound, it is required that $\kone{}{} + \ktwo{}{} > 0$.
+In this case, the system is unstable so that the mean synaptic weight grows until all individual synapses, or all-but-one, have reached the upper bound \citep{Lin86a}.

 \citet{Lin86a} selected homeostatic constants for synapses connecting layers $\layer{A}$ and $\layer{B}$ such that the mean weight was unstable and, consequently, all synapses diverged to the upper bound.
-For connections between layers $\layer{B}$ and $\layer{C}$ the homeostatic constants are chosen such that the mean weight is stable, requiring some individual synapses to diverge to the lower bound, and others to the upper bound.
+For connections between layers $\layer{B}$ and $\layer{C}$, the homeostatic constants are chosen such that the mean weight is stable, requiring some individual synapses to diverge to the lower bound and others to the upper bound.